S2-group/green-lab/Lab 2/README.md

 ⚠️ Note: We do not recommend installing apps like this on your personal devices, for security reasons.

 ## Starting your app via the command line
 Once you have your target selected and installed, we want to determine how to launch this application.
 For this you need the application id, we can list all the installed packages using the command: `adb shell pm list packages`.
-You should get a long list of application ids as follows:
+You should get a long list of application ids (i.e. `com.android.se`) as follows:

 ```
 ...